And we welcome you from deep in the heart of Texas today.

 All right, what are you thinking?

-That's the uh musical question right now.
+That's the musical question right now.

-1-800-282-2882-1800-28282, and we're going to go to your calls.
+And we're going to go to your calls.

-Listen, so far we've obviously had our war update where a national intelligence estimate says not only is there military progress that everyone must admit, even begrudgingly if you're on the left, but there really is political reconciliation progress.
+Listen, so far, we've obviously had our war update where a national intelligence estimate says not only is there military progress that everyone must admit, even begrudgingly, if you're on the left, but there really is political reconciliation progress.

 I believe it's conservatives more than liberals who are really, really truly trying to be colorblind.